GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

 ### Occluding and occluded content

-For Region Capture, only the position and size of the target matter, not the z-index.
+For Region Capture, only the position and size of the target matter, not the [z-index].
 Pixels occluding the target will be captured.
 Occluded parts of the target will not be captured.

 This is a corollary of Region Capture being essentially cropping.
 One alternative, which will be its own future API, is Element-level Capture; that is, capture only pixels associated with the target, regardless of occlusions.
 Such an API has a different set of security and privacy requirements than simple cropping.